harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-lambda-deployments.md

 :::note

-Every field name in function definition should follow camelcase with first letter in small cap.
+Every field name in the function definition must be written in camel case, with the first letter in lowercase.

 :::